 The medical device industry seems to be in crisis mode as it is hard to keep up with all of the new devices being placed on the market to cure specific health problems and then all of the devices continually recalled back off of the market due to the discovery of injury causing defects in those devices.
 The one thing that remains constant in this cycle of new medical devices put into circulation and then taken back off of the market due to discovered defects, is that there is big money in medical device production.

-The medical device development and production business has never been bigger and demand has never been higher.
+The medical device development and production business have never been bigger and demand have never been higher.
 Experts project that the medical device market will reach a staggering $410 billion value in the next couple of years.
 With medical devices pulling in vast quantities of money, manufacturers feel pressured to get their devices onto the market as quickly as possible and sometimes anticipated income is worth more to those manufacturers than patient safety.

 How defective devices get into the market